 I created this service for writers who would like to consult with me to work through a specific editorial dilemma (as opposed to hiring me to scrub up their pages).
 For example, if you have a rough book idea that you’d like help developing into a structure that’s ready for proposal.
 Or you’ve written a few chapters of your book and crave big-picture feedback.
 Or maybe you’ve simply gotten stuck at some early point of your book and would like guidance in mapping your way forward.
 One client calls this “book therapy.”

-The process includes an audit step, during which you’ll share with me research, existing chapters, and other background materials (up to 18,000 words), and three phone sessions.
+The process includes an audit step, during which you’ll share with me research, existing chapters, and other background materials, and three phone sessions.
 Just as an incubator provides a warm enclosed space for new hatchlings, this is the place to bring your project for focused, intensive problem-solving help.

 A program to help you make major tracks on your book!

 Book Beast is a six-month program for writers who are longing to go after a big, inspiring beast of a creative project, but crave close editorial guidance and structure as they develop it.
 If you’ve been nurturing a book idea or you’ve started on a book but are making only erratic progress (day job, other responsibilities, pressing weight of ennui and ambition), this may be a great program for you.
 I’d also recommend it for anyone who’s feeling stuck or stalled out creatively and wants to work their way out of it.

 The Book Beast program includes: